3 best ways to get to Iceland with miles and points

 If you’re looking to use miles and points to book flights to Iceland, booking flights on Icelandair with Alaska Airlines is going to offer you the most opportunities, especially if you have the time to make Iceland a stopover on a greater European trip for just a few thousand more miles.

 However, Alaska Airlines miles are hard to come by, and Icelandair flights come with hefty fees.
-So you’ll want to look at prices for other airlines like Delta and United Airlines, especially if you already have miles in those programs or points that you can easily transfer.
+You’ll want to look at prices for other airlines like Delta and United Airlines, especially if you already have miles in those programs or points that you can easily transfer.

-Also make sure you check the price of cash tickets – because of WOW Air’s ultra-low fares, flights to Iceland can be relatively inexpensive and even Icelandair regularly runs good sales.
+Also make sure you check the price of cash tickets – Icelandair and Norwegian occasionally publish amazing sales.